grafana/grafana-zabbix/docs/sources/_index.md

+---
+title: Grafana Zabbix
-page_title: About Grafana-Zabbix
+menuTitle: About Grafana-Zabbix
-page_description: Introduction to Grafana-Zabbix plugin.
+description: Introduction to Grafana-Zabbix plugin.

-# About Grafana-Zabbix plugin
+aliases:
+keywords:
+  - data source
+  - zabbix
+labels:
+  products:
+    - oss
+    - grafana cloud
+weight: 100
+---

 Grafana-Zabbix is a plugin for Grafana allowing to visualize monitoring data from Zabbix and create dashboards for analyzing metrics and realtime monitoring.
 Main goals of this project